 Curly Tail Grub

-This is another one of my all time favorites.
-Like the twin tail, I will run them on a double hook chicken rig or solo on a lead jighead.
+The Pitbull Tackle Twin Tail Grub is another one of my all time favorites.
+I will run them on a double hook chicken rig sometimes, but mainly just one grub on a lead jighead.

 B2 Squid

 One of those great all around catching lures.
 Rockfish love B2 Squid.
-Like other soft plastics, you can rig them however you please and they will catch!
+Like other soft plastics, I prefer to fish them on a lead bullet jig head, but you can rig them however you please and they will catch!